Is it worth buying a curved TV? We look at the benefits of upgrading from a flat screen telly

 This might sound a bit dull, but neutrality is actually quite a step forward from the hostility we’d been feeling towards curved screens prior to us actually getting to live with a few.

 One thing we can say for sure is that curved screens make more sense on bigger screen sizes, to the point where making a 55-inch TV curved is of questionable benefit.
-But we did quietly enjoy the curve on the 65-inch Samsung, and as a result we’re at least intrigued to see what we make of even larger curved models when they arrive.
+But we have quietly enjoyed the curve on the 65-inch offerings of Samsung and Sony, and as a result we’re at least intrigued to see what we make of even larger curved models when they arrive.